HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/iq/installation/prepare-litellm-access.md

 ## Prerequisites

 - Deploy the [IQ Integrator and MCP Server services](deploy-services.md).
-- If you require deployment key token persistence and multi-pod coordination, [prepare the PostgreSQL database](prepare-database.md).
+- If you require session persistence and multi-pod coordination, [prepare the PostgreSQL database](prepare-database.md).
 If you use a static LiteLLM API key instead, the database is not required but is recommended to persist conversations and sessions.

 ## Using a static LiteLLM API key